uSlackr/esphome-devices/src/docs/devices/AC-DC-ESP32-Relay-x4/index.md

 This board has two double-row headers 10x2 for every GPIO pin on its ESP32 and a single row header for flashing.
 Programming can be done with 3.3V connected to 5V pin and GPIO0 connected to GND (via jumper or a push button).
-After flasing, if you want to test the board - it has to be powered properly via dedicated connectors, or via 5VDC applied to 5V ping.
+After flashing, if you want to test the board - it has to be powered properly via dedicated connectors, or via 5VDC applied to 5V pin.
-If you'll power it up with 3.3V on 5V pin - the MCU will brownout.
+If you power it up with 3.3V on 5V pin - the MCU will brownout.

 ### Programming header pinout